 As the name suggests, a notarial will is written by a notary.

-Notaries can write a will that follows the legal rules, that reflects your wishes and takes into account your family and financial situation.
+Notaries can write a will that follows the legal rules, reflects your wishes, and takes into account your family and financial situation.

-• They don’t have to be probated after you die.
+- They don’t have to be probated after you die.
 Probated means to be made official.
 This is done in court or by a notary.
+The fees for probating a will are typically much higher than the cost of making a notarial will.

-What is a will made in the presence of witnesses?
+The will made in the presence of witnesses

 As the name suggests, this kind of will must be signed in front of two witnesses together at the same time.